menloresearch/jan-incub-multimodal/audio/eval/README.md

 - Example notebooks are under `notebooks/` for exploratory analysis.
 - Results, logs, and transcript dumps default to the project-level `results/` and `logs/` directories.
+- To recompute metrics offline from a transcript dump, run `python scripts/score_transcripts.py path/to/transcripts.jsonl`.